A strategy for preserving the Old-fashioned Black and Tan English Shepherd

 If we continue to refer to the black and tan farm dogs of Middle Tennessee simply as black and tans, they will eventually become extinct.
 It may already be too late.
 The issue is that by calling them black and tans, a large amount of our breed’s community believes them to just be a coat color.
 Merely a color scheme, as I recently heard them referred to.
 The side effect of referring to these dogs as black and tans is that they are being trivialized, marginalized and absorbed into the larger population.
 There are various reasons why that idea may be appealing to some.
 One reason is to broaden the ES gene pool.
 Another reason is that the Rutherford County farm dog’s homogeneity is a threat to the faction of our breed community who never want to see the English shepherd join the AKC.
 And unfortunately, even jealousy may be at play by some breeders who don’t want to see the Rutherford county farm dogs flourish.
 There are some who unscientifically think the Rutherford County farm dogs all have bad hips and don’t deserve to survive.
 And there are some who simply don’t like Tom Stodghill.
 He was admittedly a polarizing figure.
 I’m not arguing for or against any of the positions.
 I’m not for joining the AKC or narrowing the gene pool.
-I am for intelligently and scientifically preserving the Tennessee English shepherd bloodline.
+I am for intelligently and scientifically preserving the Old-fashioned Black and Tan English Shepherd bloodline.

 - Define scope by identifying haplotypes and haplogroups of the bloodline

 - Identify dogs as breeding candidates within the defined haplotypes and haplogroups